Midpoint: Sanitas Pradittasnee

 Has this crossover affected the reception to your work?
 What do you think practitioners in each field can learn from one another?

-For me, it widens my perspective in working with large-scale projects and art installations.
+For me, it widens my perspective to work with large-scale projects and art installations.
 From my point of view, designers can learn to work more intuitively and sensitively.
 Artists can benefit from studying the architectural space and understand how their work interacts with its surroundings.

 Sanitas Pradittasnee, ‘House of Silence’, 2023, mirror finish stainless steel, 3.2 x 3.2 x5.7m.
 Image courtesy of the artist.